Please note the date change to the weekend of June 1st and 2nd. Keep your fingers crossed for good riding weather.

 Temperatures to expect:

-The average high temperature in April is 66 degrees, so good riding temps, but plan on 10-15 degrees plus or minus from that.
+The average high temperature in April is 86 degrees, so on the warm side.

 Here are some options for lodging and some suggestions for restaurants in the area.